Saving for Long Term Travel

 Esthetics – I used to get my hair cut, coloured and eyebrows waxed every four weeks.
 I shifted to every six weeks and started colouring my own hair.

-Food - This was tough as I’m a foodie and I love to cook.
 I gave myself an ambitious weekly budget of $30.
 I signed up for a weekly organic food box (they decide what comes each week) and the decision to eat organic meant I could only afford to eat meat once or twice a week.
-I learned to love beans, casseroles and my slow cooker.

 Eating out – I love food but since I cook I knew I should cut back on it.
 I didn’t eat out more than once a week and I cut out brunch all together; I can make my own eggs.

-Entertainment - My friends are social and I would often go out because I had nothing better to do.
 Every time I turned down an event I moved the money I thought I would have spent to my savings account.
 It really started adding up.

-Alcohol – I’m completely unapologetic about my drinking habits and justify it by proclaiming it’s my East Coast heritage.
-But I had to acknowledge it accounted for a significant chunk of my spending.
-I wasn’t about to cut back so I started making wine.
 I also researched great wines under $10 bucks because no matter how good you think your homemade wine is, you can’t bring it as a gift to a friend’s party.

 How I Spent

-One Item Most Travelers Miss
+One Item Most Travellers Miss

-One thing that people never discuss is the return fund.
-I need a stash of money to make the resettlement a little less stressful as I try to conform to everyday life.
-But talking about coming back isn’t much fun.
-I set money aside so let’s leave it at that.
+need a stash of money to make the resettlement a little less stressful as I try to conform to everyday life especially as I won’t be working in one of those cool travel jobs.Â

 With 40 days and two more pay cheques to go, I’ve reached my goal.
 I’d love to hear how others are faring.